sramorosi/MAKE3-Arm/OpenSCAD-code/README.md

 Use these documents to create the .stl (STL or stereolithography or Standard Triangle Language) files for 3D printing.
 For more information on how to make .stl files see [making STL models from OpenSCAD](#making-stl-models-from-openscad)

 Familiarity with OpenSCAD is required.
-Keep in mind that OpenSCAD is a Functional Programming Language, and as such one cannot redefine a variable once it has been set.
+The OpenSCAD design files are text files that contain the code for making the designs.
+OpenSCAD is a Functional Programming Language, and as such one cannot redefine a variable once it has been set.
+Most of the CAD code looks like "simple" programming but for computations involving arrays it becomes more complex.

 ![MAKE3 Nomenclature](/Images/MAKE3_Nomenclature.jpg)

 This is a photo of the MAKE3 arm, along with the names of some things.

 The next sections provide the bill of materials for the MAKE3 arm and control devices, organized by the OpenSCAD documents.
 The documents are divided into assemblies, to keep the files from getting large.
-There are three main assembly documents (Claw_Assembly, Controllers, MAKE3_Assy) and a number of other "included" documents that are used to make these three main documents.
+There are three main assembly documents (Claw_Assembly, Controllers, MAKE3_Assy) and a number of other "included" documents that are used to make these three main documents ("use" is another type of included document in OpenSCAD).

 ## MAKE3_Assy.scad (imports Claw_Assembly.scad)